-☐ Press the Option key and select the New Work Keynote tool from the Doors & Windows palette.
+Press the Option key and select the New Work Keynote tool from the Doors & Windows palette.
 The following dialog will appear:

-- ☐ Select normal or reversed text. - Choose if the leader line will be a smooth curve.Type the number to be used in the keynote. - Select Increment if you want the number to advance on each use of the tool.
+- ☐ Choose if the keynote will have a leader line. - ☐ Select normal or reversed text. - ☐ Choose if the leader line will be a smooth curve. - Type the number to be used in the keynote. - Select Increment if you want the number to advance on each use of the tool.

-- ☐ Select the New Work Keynote tool from the Doors & Windows palette. - ☐ Click and drag in the drawing to place the keynote.

-\triangle You may tab into the Edit Window to set the keynote number.
+- ☐ Select the New Work Keynote tool from the Doors & Windows palette. - ☐ Click and drag in the drawing to place the keynote. - △ You may tab into the Edit Window to set the keynote number.
 If you do this, the operation is complete.